opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 ### Analysis

-In this case study, we will largely focus on methods for comparing two groups using hypothesis testing and parametric and nonparametric tests.
+In this case study, we will largely focus on methods for comparing two groups using parametric and non-parametric hypothesis tests.
 We also cover multiple testing correction and fairly advanced data visualization methods using ggplot2.